Seahawks' Ernest Jones: Limited again

 • 1 min read

-Jones (knee) was a limited participant in Thursday's practice, John Boyle of the Seahawks' official site reports.
+Jones (knee) was a limited participant in practice Thursday, John Boyle of the Seahawks' official site reports.

-The middle linebacker was estimated as a limited participant in Wednesday's walkthrough after leaving Seattle's Week 9 victory over the Commanders.
-Jones was wearing a brace on his right knee during Thursday's session, per Brady Henderson of ESPN.com.
-The fifth-year pro played on nearly every defensive snap for Seattle before last Sunday, and he has 65 tackles (31 solo) and five pass breakups, including three interceptions, on the year.
+The inside linebacker was estimated as a limited participant in Wednesday's walkthrough.
+Jones missed last Sunday's win over the Cardinals after suffering the injury the week before.
+His participation is a good sign, but his status is still worth monitoring as Sunday's showdown with the Rams approaches.

 More News